tornikegomareli/swift-ai-agent/README.md

 A command-line interface (CLI) tool for interacting with the Anthropic Claude API, featuring a robust agent system with tool capabilities.

-## Overview

-Swift AI Agent is a Swift-based terminal application that allows you to chat with Claude and enable it to perform actions in your environment using tools.
+Project is running inside terminal application and allows you to chat with Claude and enable it to perform actions in your environment using tools.
 It demonstrates how to build an agent system with the ability to use tools to interact with the local file system.

 ## Motivation